 With a 6-mil thickness, these gloves are strong and puncture-resistant.
 They also feature micro-textured fingertips for maximum gripping power.
 They’re budget-friendly and suitable for a wide range of household tasks, from cleaning to painting to food preparation.
 These gloves are available in small, medium, and large sizes in a box containing 100 pairs.

-The Hand-E nitrile gloves have a lot of dexterity due to their 3-mil thickness and textured fingertips that give you a more tactile grip.
+These disposable nitrile gloves from Hand-E Touch have a lot of dexterity due to their 3-mil thickness and textured fingertips that give you a more tactile grip.
 Even though these gloves are thin, they’re still durable enough for light-duty tasks like arts and crafts, washing dishes, or painting.
 They offer adequate protection against common household cleaners.
-The Hand-E Disposable Grey Nitrile Gloves are available in medium, large, and extra-large sizes, in a box of 200 pairs.

 If you need to make frequent glove changes, these vinyl gloves by GlovePlus are an economical choice: this box of 1,000 pairs amounting to great savings by purchasing in bulk.
 The AMMEX gloves provide ample coverage and offer a looser fit with a smooth, comfortable feel.
 Constructed from lightweight, 4-mil vinyl, they’re durable and hypoallergenic, offering stellar performance and value.